My approach

 Product Design

 At Stanford’s Product Design program, where I earned an MFA in Design, I learned about the power of understanding people’s needs and designing for people.
-My graduate thesis was on the topic of home storage, where I discovered a gap in how to store “in process” (such as the clothes chair).
+My graduate thesis was on the topic of home storage, where I discovered a gap in how to store “in process” items, which yields ad-hoc solutions such as the ubiquitous clothes chair.

 User Researcher & Strategy